huangy6/beat_pd/README.md

 ## Pipeline overview

-_The following sections are outdated, written prior to implementing the Snakemake-based pipeline.
+_The following section is outdated, written prior to implementing the Snakemake-based pipeline.
 In the near future we will be updating the sections below to reflect the new pipeline infrastructure._

 * Extract tsfresh features from windowed observations
   * Computed feature representations are saved to `extracted_features/`